7B-Things/push-button-switch/docs/electrical/assemble.md

 ![Electrical Connector That Is Not Seated Properly](../images/electrical_gap_between_audio_connector_and_board.jpg)

 It is best if the audio connector body is flush with the surface of the PCB so that the collar can take some of the pressure off of the solder joints when the user is plugging in an audio connector.
-However, the solder joints should be strong enough to hold the connector in place under normal use connections.
+However, the solder joints should be strong enough to hold the connector in place under normal use conditions.

 If the audio connector's barrel is interfering and you want to prevent that, you can file a notch in the board directly below the barrel connector.
 The notch only needs to be 1 millimeter deep and 3 millimeters wide, so be careful not to make it excessively deep, or damage the solder mask, traces, or pads on the board.